pkking/quick-mirror-openeuler/README.rst

 Note that you can of course run the server component in your own repository, but the clients will of course need to specify ``REMOTE``, ``MASTERMODULE`` and the ``MODULES`` array to map module names to directories.
-The client also the assumption that all of the separate module are all subdirectories accessible from within a master module.
+The client also makes the assumption that all of the separate module are all subdirectories accessible from within a master module.
 If you would like to use this code but those constraints don't fit your use case, please file an issue and I'll be happy to take a look.

 Be sure to run ``create-filelist`` after every repository change.
 If you hardlink files between one module and another, you must update the file lists